-Jill Crawford is a Licensed Clinical Social Worker specializing in child, adolescent, and family issues.
+Jill Crawford is a Licensed Clinical Social Worker specializing in child, adolescent, and family therapy, and has been in private practice since 2004.
 Her practice encompasses individual and family counseling, as well as parent support and education, with the goals of enriching individual wellness, strengthening family ties, and growing other meaningful interpersonal relationships.
 She works with a diverse population that includes nuclear and blended families, families created through adoption, kinship care, and other non-traditional arrangements, all with their own special needs and unique strengths.
 Jill's professional background includes extensive experience in the adoption and foster care systems, as well as many facets of the mental health system, ranging from inpatient and residential treatment to community-based and outpatient settings.

 Jill received her Bachelor of Arts degree in Clinical Psychology from Tufts University, and her Masters of Social Work from Boston College Graduate School of Social Work.
-Jill is a member in good standing of the National Association of Social Workers (NASW) and the Pennsylvania Society for Clinical Social Work (PSCSW).
-She is licensed by the Pennsylvania State Board of Social Workers, and she holds her Diplomate in Clinical Social Work (DCSW), the highest national distinction bestowed on clinical social workers.
-She is a certified divorce mediator and parenting coordinator.
+She is a member in good standing of the National Association of Social Workers (NASW) and the Pennsylvania Society for Clinical Social Work (PSCSW).
+Jill is licensed by the Pennsylvania State Board of Social Workers, and she holds her Diplomate in Clinical Social Work (DCSW), the highest national distinction bestowed on clinical social workers.

 What does LCSW stand for?

 LCSW stands for Licensed Clinical Social Worker, and is the highest level of social work licensure attainable in the state of Pennsylvania.
 A clinical social worker with the LCSW has met stringent educational and clinical experience requirements, and must receive regular continuing education to maintain active license status.
 You can learn more about the LCSW and Pennsylvania's licensing laws at www.dos.state.pa.us/social.